PoopBear1/CMPUT404-assignment-css-hell/README.md

 Gutenberg
 =================
     what modifications you had to make to the project gutenberg HTML files:

 Change background-color to antiquewhite

-resize or adjsut body, img ,div headers
+resize or adjsut body, img ,div, headers

 Add the caption to the images